 The Office of International Programs provides resources for faculty interested in internationalizing their courses, invites outside speakers to address the internationalization of higher education, and provides co-sponsorship to support invited guests with an international focus.

-This collection of resources brings together examples and usable materials from universities and other stakeholders around the US and Europe.
+This collection of resources brings together examples and usable materials from universities and other stakeholders.
 These resources can be used for many purposes, such as to assess the current level of internationalization in courses, to identify opportunities to increase engagement with global issues or to use as examples of how courses can be internationalized.
-There are specific resources where available for individual colleges.
-Click here to see a list of resources.
-If you would like us to add a resource to this list, please contact Karen Gardenier.
+If you would like us to add a resource to this list, please contact Shauna DeLuca.